LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Build, Link, Triumph (BLT)
 --------------------------

-Our build system, called *BLT*, is maintained in its own repo in our Bitbucket project.
-BLT provides a "common sense" setup based on CMake for configuring and builg the Toolkit code.
+Our build system, called *BLT*, is maintained in `its own repo <https://lc.llnl.gov/bitbucket/projects/ATK/repos/blt/browse>`_ in our
+Bitbucket project.
+BLT provides a "common sense" setup based on CMake for configuring and building the Toolkit code.
 It also enables software development tool integration via *make targets*.
 BLT has built-in support for the following tools, all of which we use for Toolkit development: